MMR Catch-Up Campaign: FAQs for Healthcare Professionals

 Which MMR vaccines are available and are they interchangeable?

 Two MMR vaccines are available in Ireland.
-They are MMRvaxpro (Sanofi Pastuer) and Priorix (GlaxoSmithKline).
+They are M-M-RVaxpro (Sanofi Pastuer) and Priorix (GlaxoSmithKline).
 These vaccines are interchangeable i.e. if an individual has been vaccinated with one product in the past they can be either vaccinated with that MMR vaccine again or with a different brand.

 Case Scenarios

-A child who has never been immunised with MMR Unimmunised children, should receive two doses of MMR vaccine, with an interval of at least 28 days between doses.
+Unimmunised children in a class above junior infants, should receive two doses of MMR vaccine, with an interval of at least 28 days between doses.

-A child who missed one dose of either MMR1 or MMR 2 Children who have received one dose of MMR vaccine, can receive a second dose at any interval after at least 28 days.
+Children who have received one dose of MMR vaccine, can receive a second dose at any interval after at least 28 days.

 Parents who are unsure if their child has received the MMR vaccine